What's the recovery like for PDO Thread Lift?

 Recovery tips

-- Avoid extreme facial expressions (wide smiling, chewing tough food) for the first week
+- Avoid extreme expressions, wide smiling, and chewing tough food for the first week

-- Sleep on your back for 1–2 weeks
+- Sleep on your back for 1 to 2 weeks

 - Be gentle with all skincare for the first week